 Jackson is a tiny town located in the state of North Carolina.
 With a population of 414 people and just one neighborhood, Jackson is the 499th largest community in North Carolina.

-When you are in Jackson, you'll notice that it is more blue-collar than most other communities in America.
-41.28% of Jackson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Jackson is a blue-collar town, with 41.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jackson is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Jackson who work in maintenance occupations (12.42%), healthcare (12.08%), and food service (11.41%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jackson has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jackson a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.